AppCraftTeam/appcraft-theme-ios/README.md

     static var shared = AppThemeManager()
 }
 ```
 And finally create extensions for thematic types.
-For example, for all NSOvest at once:
+For example, for all `NSObject` at once:

 ```swift
 extension NSObject: ACThemableManageable {